SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     var thinFunc : @thin () -> () // expected-error {{attribute is not supported}}
     var ccFunc : @cc(cdecl) () -> () // expected-error {{attribute is not supported}}

-``autoclosure``
-    This attribute is used to delay the evaluation of an expression by automatically wrapping that expression in a closure with no arguments.
-    Apply this attribute to a function or method type that takes no arguments and that returns the type of the expression.
-    For an example of how to use the ``autoclosure`` attribute, see :ref:`Types_FunctionType`.

-``noreturn``
-    Apply this attribute to the type of a function or method to indicate that the function or method doesn't return to its caller.
-    You can also mark a function or method declaration with this attribute to indicate that the corresponding type of that function or method, ``T``, is ``@noreturn T``.

 .. langref-grammar